Tom1358/Become-a-Bell-Ringer-Website/README.md

 ### Code
 * The opaque overlay code was taken from [W3Schools](https://www.w3schools.com/howto/howto_css_overlay.asp) and heavily adapted.
 * The gallery layout was inspired by the Code:Institute instructor Matt Rudge's 'Love Running' masonry gallery; the code was then heavily adapted.
-* The Readme file's layout was based on Code: Institute's Anna Greave's Readme for her website, viewable [here](https://github.com/AJGreaves/portrait-artist).
+* The Readme file's structure was based on, and adapted from, Code: Institute's Anna Greave's Readme for her website, viewable [here](https://github.com/AJGreaves/portrait-artist).
 * The deployment instructions were based on those from the GitHub docs, viewable [here](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).
 ---
 ### Acknowledgements